The 311th ESC goes to the range during AT

-Staff Sgt.
-Jose Perez, Capt.
-Mark Maley, 311th Sustainment Command (Expeditionary), Weapons Qualification Range officer in charge, Sgt.
-1st Class Javier Acevedo, Sgt.
-1st Class Debora Tauvalea, Sgt.
-Jonathan Franco and Sgt.
-Quon Tran, helped supervise 80 Soldiers from the 311th ESC who traveled to Camp Pendleton, Calif.
-For weapons qualification, during their two days Annual Training August 1-2, 2020.
+CAMP PENDLETON, Calif. – Capt.
+Mark Maley, 311th Sustainment Command (Expeditionary), Weapons Qualification Range officer in charge, supervised 80 Soldiers from the 311th ESC at Camp Pendleton, Calif., during their two week Annual Training August 1-2, 2020.

+Yearly, Soldiers must go to the gunnery range and qualify on a designated weapon system, usually a 9-millimeter handgun or a 4-millimeter rifle.
+In order for a Soldier to qualify, he or she must score 24 out of 40 to be a marksman, 30 to 35 to be a sharpshooter, and 36 to 40 to be called an expert.

+Army basic marksmanship training consists of three phases.
+This training lasts approximately two to three weeks and ends with qualification testing, where one must pass with a minimum score in order to proceed to graduation.

 |Date Taken: